woodenworks/project-kraken/monsters/constructs/Workshop Assistant.md

 ### Actions
 ***Arcanichal Jolt*** *Melee Weapon Attack:* +7 to hit, reach 5ft., one target. *Hit* 2 (1d4) lightning damage.
 Imposes disadvantage on concentration checks made as a result of this damage.

-***Repair*** The Workshop assistant touches a friendly construct and makes a DC 16 dexterity check.
-If successful, it restores 1d4 hit points to the construct.
-This can be applied to a creature at 0 hit points.
+***Repair*** The Workshop Assistant touches a friendly Construct that is not a Workshop Assistant and makes a DC 16 Dexterity check.
+If successful, it restores 1d4 hit points to the Construct.
+This can be applied to a Construct at 0 hit points.